 As a part of this process, we are required to carry out an assessment of homelessness in the borough which is featured in supporting documents to the strategy.
-Identified below are the most significant findings which involved analysis of homelessness statistics provided to the Ministry of Housing, Communities and Local Government, the Mayor of London and London Councils and a benchmarking process with other providers.
+Identified below are the most significant findings which involved analysis of homelessness statistics provided to DLUHC, the Mayor of London and London Councils and a benchmarking process with other providers.

-Homelessness prevention benchmarking.
+Homelessness prevention benchmarking

 The Homelessness Reduction Act 2017 places a requirement on councils adopting a preventative approach to homelessness.
-When comparing London councils, it appears from figures provided in June 2023 that those who have adopted this model are achieving better results in terms of homeless prevention although the numbers owed a relief duty have increased London-wide.
+When comparing London council's, it appears from figures provided in June 2023 that those who have adopted this model are achieving better results in terms of homeless prevention although the numbers owed a relief duty have increased London wide.